1. 3 Good CV Examples for the First Job [2024]

 7. Apply the right formatting

-If you have written a thesis, you know it requires perfect organization.
+If you have written a thesis, you know it requires perfect organisation.
 Structuring a thesis properly, with clear chapters, sections, and logical flow, can sometimes be demanding.
-Just as writing a thesis, preparing a CV will push you to follow strict formatting rules.
+Just as writing a thesis, preparing a CV for your first job application will push you to follow strict formatting rules.

 A CV is often the first interaction a recruiter has with you, so make sure it leaves a positive impression.
 A sloppy cover letter indicates a lack of professionalism, which you want to avoid when competing for a job.